SamahAliIriqat/Prediction-of-Product-Sales/README.md

 ## Recommendations:

-We recommend to use this model in these supermarket and stores for the next years, also working on improving the features affect outletsales and increase it.
+We recommend to use this model for the next years, also working on improving the features affect outletsales and increase it.

 ## Limitations & Next Steps